Rebecca Riots: Literature

+Film

 In 1948 Dylan Thomas wrote the screenplay for a film, Rebecca's Daughters, which was published as a novel of the same name in 1965.
 The film was not released until 1992, and starred Peter O'Toole, Paul Rhys and Joely Richardson.
 The 44 years between the writing of the screenplay and the release of the film is the longest on record.